Vasya-007/bc-2019-workshop-1-globals/README.md

 function that recursively renames keys and returns a new modified object.

 1st argument has an object that has to be changed
-2nd argument has an object of key-values, where keys are the keys that should be renames and the values are the resulting key name
+2nd argument has an object of key-values, where keys are the keys that should be renamed and the values are the resulting key name

 if the key already exists, then the old value is replaced with the new one